-I love eating raw food, but for me, eating nothing but raw produce is a bit much.
+Eating raw food is great, but for me, eating nothing but raw produce is a bit much.
+There's only so much chopped broccoli salad a girl can eat.
 Thankfully, it turns out that not only are cooked veggies plenty healthy in their own right, but there are actually some that are even healthier (meaning, their nutrients are more accessible) after being cooked.

 The best cooking method?
 For most vegetables, it seems to be gently simmering them, whole or in large chunks (you can cut them smaller before serving) in 2 to 3 tablespoons of water.
 Make sure to serve with a drizzle of olive, walnut or flaxseed oil or a wedge of avocado — healthy fats like these aid the body in absorbing essential vitamins and minerals.